Dinty1/DiscordSchematicUploader/README.md

 ## Other features
 - Fully customisable messages.
-- Ability to prevent upload of a schematic if it contains certain banned blocks, entities, messages or anything else you can think of.
+- [Coming soon] Ability to prevent upload of a schematic if it contains certain banned blocks, entities, messages or anything else you can think of.